lrydzkowski/Lexica/README.md

   "Learning": {
     // Number of open questions about English meaning and meaning in your native language.
 So if you set this value to
     // 3 then in 'full' and 'only open' modes for each entry there would be 6 questions.
 In the 'spelling' mode there
-    // would be only 3 questions because in this mode there are only english questions.
-This option is required.
+    // would be only 3 questions because in this mode there are only questions about English spelling.
+This option is
+    // required.
     "NumOfOpenQuestions": 3,
     // Should mode be reset after the first mistake?
 This option is required.
     "ResetAfterMistake": false,
     // Should pronunciation be played in 'full' and 'only-open' modes?
 This part is required.
     "PlayPronuncation": {
-      // A pronunciation record is played before answer for questions about English meaning.
+      // A pronunciation record is played before answers to questions about English meaning.
 This option is required.
       "BeforeAnswer": false,
-      // A pronunciation record is played after answer for questions about meaning in your native language.
+      // A pronunciation record is played after answers to questions about meaning in your native language.
 This option
       // is required.
       "AfterAnswer": false
     },
-    // Should Lexica save modes logs (these logs are saved in .\Logs\Mode.logs file).
+    // Should Lexica save modes logs?
+These logs are saved in .\Logs\Mode.logs file.
 This option is required.
     "SaveDebugLogs": false
   },
-  // Configuration connected with getting a pronunciation from a web dictionary (it is up to user which one will be
+  // Configuration connected with getting a pronunciation from a web dictionary (it is up to user which dictionary will
-  // used).
-You have to keep in mind that choosing any web dictionary should take into consideration legal restrictions
+  // be used).
+You have to keep in mind that choosing any web dictionary should take into consideration legal
-  // connected with copyright.
+  // restrictions connected with copyright.
 This part is optional.
   "PronunciationApi": {
     "WebDictionary": {
       // A web dictionary host.